JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 2) **Deploy the back-end stacks** - this includes the AppStream builder.
 At the back end deployment the installation process will also create the admin user configured in `ADMIN_USER_EMAIL`.

-3) **Connect to AppStream builder and install the workstation application** - This is a semiautomated step that involves copying and running two PowerShell scripts onto the AppStream builder instance.
+3) **Connect to AppStream builder and install the Horta application** - This is a semiautomated step that involves copying and running two PowerShell scripts onto the AppStream builder instance.

 4) **Deploy the administration stack.**

-### Workstation app installation
+### Install the Horta desktop application

 For client installation start and connect to the AppStream builder instance then copy the following scripts from this repo to the AppStream instance:

-* [installcmd.ps1](https://github.com/JaneliaSciComp/hortacloud/blob/main/vpc_stack/src/asbuilder/installcmd.ps1) - installs JDK and the workstation
+* [installcmd.ps1](https://github.com/JaneliaSciComp/hortacloud/blob/main/vpc_stack/src/asbuilder/installcmd.ps1) - installs JDK and the Horta application
 * [createappimage.ps1](https://github.com/JaneliaSciComp/hortacloud/blob/main/vpc_stack/src/asbuilder/createappimage.ps1) - creates the AppStream image

 After you copied or created the scripts: